ba-00001/Milestone_1_Design-o-rama/project_spec.md

 <!-- Add picture of your hand sketched wireframes in this section -->
 <img src="YOUR_WIREFRAME_IMAGE_URL" width=600>
+🚧 Under Construction 🚧
+This section is currently under construction.
+Please check back later for the completed version.

 ### [BONUS] Digital Wireframes & Mockups
+🚧 Under Construction 🚧
+This section is currently under construction.
+Please check back later for the completed version.

 ### [BONUS] Interactive Prototype
+🚧 Under Construction 🚧
+This section is currently under construction.
+Please check back later for the completed version.

 ## Build Notes